 It can be tempting to keep so-called “secret” assets to yourself.
 For example, maybe you maintained a personal bank account during your marriage, into which you deposited some of your paycheck or gifts.
 While you might think keeping this information to yourself is not that big of a deal, chances are that someone will find out about it during your divorce.

 You should also be aware that your ex might try to hide assets.
 Unfortunately, this is not all that uncommon and can seriously impact the outcome of your divorce.
 After all, you cannot fairly divide marital property if both of you do not make every effort to make sure that all the relevant information is on the table.

 Identify your priorities

-Depending on the length of your marriage or how many assets you accumulated over the years, you may have your fair share of items to wade through.
-Fighting over every asset is not in your best interests, and unnecessary conflict may make the process that much more difficult.
+Depending on the length of your marriage and how many assets you accumulated over the years, you may have your fair share of items to wade through.
+Fighting over every asset is not in your best interests, and unnecessary conflict can make the process that much more difficult.
 Identifying which assets are most important to you will help you prioritize during property division.

 Although property division is an important part of the divorce process, it is just one of several issues you will need to address.
-Depending on your situation, you might also have to address matters such as alimony, child support and custody agreements.
-Navigating through these different processes can be confusing, but taking the time to learn more about New Hampshire family law may be helpful.
+Depending on your situation, you might also have to address matters such as alimony/spousal support, child support and custody agreements.
+Navigating through these different processes can be confusing, but taking the time to learn more about New Hampshire family law beforehand may be helpful.